 A healthy lifestyle is the best way to support the immune system, enabling it to function at its best.
 This means eating a healthy well-balanced diet, including fruits and vegetables to help meet your micro-nutrient needs.
 Additionally, excessive consumption of sugar can suppress the immune system.
 So, a sugary glass or two of orange juice might not be all that it is cracked up to be!

 FAQs About Orange Juice For a Sore Throat and Cold

 So, it seems that orange juice is not exactly the best solution for a sore throat.
 But can the beverage help with other cold-like symptoms?
 Here are a few frequently asked questions about orange juice and cold relief.

-Ok, so orange juice isn’t great for a sore throat or for strep throat.
-Any change it can help with a cough?
-It turns out that, yes, orange juice can help with a cough.
-This is because the citrus acid in orange juice forces the body to cough out phlegm, getting rid of excess phlegm in the lungs.
+Yes,while orange juice isn’t great for a sore throat or for strep throat, orange juice can help with a cough.
+This is because the citric acid in orange juice forces the body to cough out phlegm, getting rid of excess phlegm in the lungs.
 At the same time, the vitamin C in the juice helps to prevent the production of more phlegm in the body.
-So, with orange juice, you may find that your cough goes away more quickly.

 If you have a serious cold that turns into feverish flu, can orange juice help?
-It turns out that just like with colds, pumping vitamin C into your system when you have a flu probably won’t be that effective for boosting your immune system and shortening the lifespan of your flu.
-This is because you actually need to have vitamin C in your system before the flu begins.
-So, it may be best to up your daily vitamin C intake (perhaps with orange juice) to avoid bad flus instead of waiting for the flu to strike.
+As it turns out that just like with colds, pumping vitamin C into your system when you have the flu probably won’t be that effective for boosting your immune system and shortening the lifespan of your flu.
+This is because you actually need to have vitamin C in your system before the flu begins in order to benefit from the nutrient.
+So, it may be best to up your daily vitamin C intake (perhaps with citrus fruits or orange juice) to help lessen the severity of your future flu.